 The Vanishing by Wendy Webb

 I mentioned how I had fun picking out my books this month.
-I decided to go through my Goodreads TBR shelf and choose the thriller book that’s been on my TBR the longest and one of the thrillers that I most recently added to my shelf.
+I decided to go through my Goodreads TBR shelf and choose the thriller book that’s been on my TBR the longest, and one of the thrillers that I most recently added to my shelf.
 I have had The Vanishing by Wendy Webb on my TBR since July 10th, 2015.
-I think it’s about time that I take the time to read it.
+I think it’s about time that I read it.

 Stillhouse Lake by Rachel Caine

 I am looking forward to reading these books.
 Thrillers tend to be fast reads for me, so these three books could last me the whole month, or I might finish them early.
-Time will tell.
+We shall see.

 2023 New Year’s Resolutions